islomar/islomar.github.io/_posts/2021-11-10-some-interview-questions-as-interviewee.md

 - How do you **communicate**?
 How do you get **feedback** in all the needed directions?
 - How do you keep the whole organisation **aligned**?
 - Do you consider the company a **remote-first** one?
 E.g. is there any company or team event which does not happen online?
 Can I enjoy my own local bank holidays?
 Will you pay for any expense related with an on-site gathering?
+- Are there explicit actions in place to take care about **Diversity, Equity and Inclusion (DE&I)**?
+E.g. do you have numbers about gender diversity?
+About age diversity?
+What about diversity in leadership and management positions (C-level included)?
 - What do you **enjoy** the most from working there?
 - Tell me something that you don't like here.
 What would you like to be different, why and how?
 - What are the current main **challenges** for the company? (product and technical challenges)